CaguranganJos/PROGRAMMING-ASSIGNMENT-1---INTRODUCTION-TO-PYTHON-PROGRAMMING/README.md

 ```

 #### Step-by-step thought Process
 1. I first defined a function named *emotifier* that has a parameter named *sentence*.
 This function contains the dictionary, split operation, and a looping statement that changes the words that have a corresponding *key* in the dictionary.
-Before the "for loop statement", I first made a dictionary containing keys that are the words and values that are the emoticons.
-Now that I have made the dictionary, the next thing I need to do is to treat the words in a sentence as different valued characters using the operation *.split*, which made the sentence to a list of words.
+Before the "for loop statement", I first made a dictionary containing keys that are the words, and values that are the emoticons.
+Now that I have made the dictionary, the next thing I need to do is to treat the words in a sentence as individual words using the operation *.split*, which made the sentence to a list of words.
 ```python
 def emotifier(sentence):
     emoji = {"smile": ":)", "grin":":D", "sad":":((", "mad":">:("}
     words = sentence.split()
 ```
 2. Now that the sentence is split into individual words, I can make a for loop statement that changes specific words into an emoticon.
 However, there is a chance that the words and the keys inside the dictionary may not be equal due to the difference in cases(uppercase and lowercase).
-To solve this, I first use the operation *.lower()* to make all the words lowercase stored in *lower_case* as a list.
+To solve this, I first use the operation *.lower()* to make all the words lowercase and to be stored in *lower_case* as a list.
 The if statement indicates that if a word stored in *lower_case* has a corresponding key, then it will be replaced with the key's value.
 Then I needed to join the words together as well as the "replaced word" into one sentence using the operation *.join()*.
 Lastly is to return the result into the function.
 ```python
 for i in range(len(words)):
         lower_case = words[i].lower()